vubiostat/redcapAPI/README.md

   envir = globalenv())
 ```

 The `<MY PROJECT NAME>` is a reference for whatever you wish to call this REDCap project.
 The `rcon` is the variable you wish to assign it too.
 The keyring is a name for this key ring.
 If one uses `'API_KEYs'` for all your projects, you'll have one big keyring for all your API_KEYs locally encrypted.
-The url is the standard url for the api.
-The `passwordFUN` specified is an override if one is using RStudio.
-It's not required, but on a Mac this is the only option that works well.
+The url is the standard url for the api at your institution.
 The `envir` call is where to write the connection object; if not specified the call will return a list.

 The next call to `exportBulkRecords`, says to export by form and leave out records not filled out and columns not part of a form.
 The first argument is specifying a `db` reference to the connection opened and naming it the same thing.
-The second call is saying for this connection export back the all the forms present in that `db`.
+The second call is saying for this connection export back the all the forms/instruments present in that `db`, if this is left blank it defaults to all forms/instruments.
 The `envir` has it writing it back to the global environment as variables.
-Any parameter not recognized is passed to the `exportRecordsTyped` call.
+Any parameter not recognized is passed to the `exportRecordsTyped` call--for every REDCap database connection.
+For most analysis projects the function `exportBulkRecords` provides the functionality required to get the data in memory, converted, type cast and sparse block matrix split into forms/instruments with blank rows filtered out.

 These two calls will handle most analysis requests.
 To truly understand all these changes see: `vignette("redcapAPI-best-practices")`.

-## All Vignettes

-* redcapAPI-casting-data Casting Data
-* redcapAPI-data-validation Data Validation
-* redcapAPI-getting-started-connecting Connecting to REDCap
-* redcapAPI-missing-data-detection Missing Data Detection
-* redcapAPI-best-practices Best Practices
-* redcapAPI-offline-connection Offline Connections

-## 2.7.0+
+### 2.7.0+

 2.7.0 includes `exportRecordsTyped` which is a major move forward for the package.
 It replaces `exportRecords` with a far more stable and dependable call.
 It includes retries with exponential backoff through the connection object.
 It has inversion of control over casting, and has a useful validation report attached when things fail.
 It is worth the time to convert calls to `exportRecords` to `exportRecordsTyped` and begin using this new routine.
 It is planned that in the next year `exportRecords` will be removed from the package.

-## Troubleshooting Exports
+## Community Guidelines

+This package exists to serve the research community and would not exist without community support.
+We are interested in volunteers who would like to translate the documentation into other languages.

+### Contribute

+If you wish to contribute new features to this software, we are open to [pull requests](https://github.com/vubiostat/redcapAPI/pulls).
+Before doing a lot of work, it would be best to open [issue](https://github.com/vubiostat/redcapAPI/issues) for discussion about your
+idea.

+#### Coding Style Guideline Note

+- Exported function names: dromedaryCase
+- Internal function names: .dromedaryCase
+- Constant data exported: UPPERCASE
+- Function parameters: snake_case
+- Function variables: snake_case
+- - (exception) data.frame variable: CamelCase

+### Report Issues or Problems

 REDCap and it's API have a large number of options and choices, with such complexity the possibility of bugs increases as well.
-This is a checklist of troubleshooting exports.
+This is a checklist for troubleshooting exports.

 1. Does `Rec <- exportRecordsTyped(rcon)` give you a warning about data that failed validations?
 If so, what kind of content are you seeing from `reviewInvalidRecords(Rec)`?
 2. What is returned by `exportRecordsTyped(rcon, validation = skip_validation, cast = raw_cast)`?
 This is a completely raw export with no processing by the library.